Restaurant in Los Angeles, United States

 - Confirm the address when you receive your booking confirmation.
 Private-location venues do not always appear correctly in mapping apps.

-- Reach out to the venue directly before your visit to ask about dietary restrictions, the format of the meal, and any dress expectations.
+- Reach out to the venue directly before your visit to ask about dietary restrictions, the format of the meal, any dress expectations.
 With no public dress code on record, assume smart-casual at minimum for a Pearl Recommended venue in this tier.

 - Build in more time than you think you need.
 Private-location dinners in Los Angeles are rarely quick affairs.